-As you don't know exactly how plastic will react, try making a test spout on the length of plastic cap you have left, before you shorten it to the correct length for a miniature pitcher.
-Once you have tried making a spout, you can either try another on the opposite side of the cap's open edge, or you can trim the cap to the correct size in preparation for making the final spout.
+As you don't know exactly how the plastic will react, try making a test spout on the length of plastic cap you have left, before you shorten it to the correct length for a miniature pitcher.
+Once you have tried making a spout, you can try another on the opposite side of the cap, or you can trim the cap to the correct size in preparation for making the final spout.

 08 of 12